-Subsequent events have been evaluated through November 16, 2011, which is the date the financial statements were available to be issued.
-There were events that met the criteria for recognition and disclosure in the financial statements (see Note K).
+Subsequent events have been evaluated through December 12, 2012, which is the date the financial statements were available to be issued.
+There were no events that met the criteria for recognition and disclosure in the financial statements.

 NOTE C - INVESTMENTS